How to Safely Preserve Meat Without Refrigeration: Easy Tips

 Rendering Fat for Preservation

 The foundation of this entire method is perfectly clean, rendered fat.
 You can’t just scoop leftover bacon grease out of a pan and call it a day.
 The fat—whether it's pork lard, beef tallow, or duck fat—must be “rendered.”
 This is a slow melting and purifying process that removes any water, meat scraps, or impurities.
+Render the fat slowly over low heat until clear and free of water bubbles.
+Strain through fine cloth to remove solids—any trapped moisture can cause spoilage or mold later.

 Why does this matter?
 Those contaminants are exactly what would go rancid and spoil your preserved meat.